JoyLubega/TheShoppingListAPI/README.md

 $ python manage.py db upgrade

 All done!
 Now, start your server by running python manage.py runserver.
 You could use a GUI platform like postman to make requests to and fro the api.

+Endpoints

+Here is a list of all the endpoints in Shoppinglist app.

+Endpoint	Functionality	Access
+POST /auth/register	Registers a user	PUBLIC
+POST /auth/login	Logs a user in	PUBLIC
+POST /shoppinglists/	Creates a new shoppinglist 	PRIVATE GET /shoppinglists/	Lists all created shoppinglists	PRIVATE GET /shoppinglists/id	Gets a single shoppinglist with the supplied id	PRIVATE PUT /shoppinglists/id	Updates a shoppinglist with the supplied id	PRIVATE DELETE /shoppinglists/id	Deletes a shoppinglist with the supplied id	PRIVATE POST /shoppinglists/id/items/	Creates a new item in shoppinglist	PRIVATE PUT /shoppinglists/id/items/item_id	Updates a shoppinglist item	PRIVATE DELETE /shoppinglists/id/items/item_id	Deletes an item in a shoppinglist	PRIVATE Testing

+The application tests are based on python’s unit testing framework unittest.
+To run tests with nose, run:

+nosetests

+And you should see

+All 42 tests Passed